Q. WHO ARE YOU GUYS, REALLY?

-As for the accuracy of our content, we can’t possibly fool all 400,000+ followers on Twitter and Tumblr, many of whom are teachers, professors, university administrators, and professional editors.
+As for the accuracy of our content, we can’t possibly fool all 600,000+ followers on Twitter, Tumblr, Pinterest, and Instagram—many of whom are teachers, professors, university administrators, and professional editors.
 It’s safe to say that we know our sh*t.
 We might not know precisely in what year in the Middle Ages a certain archaic word originated, but if you insist on that level of minutiae, you might want to look elsewhere.

 Q. WHO RUNS THIS SITE?

 The YUNiversity began in 2010 as a one-man operation run by Henry, an English major and alumnus of the University of California at Berkeley who has a strong background in a hodgepodge of fields, including editing, journalism, marketing, writing questions for standardized tests, international trade consulting, and teaching.
 To ease the burden of the massive volume of questions and requests that he receives daily, he has recruited his erudite wife and a trusted confidant to assist in managing The YUNiversity.

 Q. WHY DON’T YOU USE YOUR REAL NAMES?